HTTP-RPC/Lima/README.md

 * [LMTableViewCell](Lima-iOS/Lima/LMTableViewCell.swift)
 * [LMTableViewHeaderFooterView](Lima-iOS/Lima/LMTableViewHeaderFooterView.swift)
 * [LMCollectionViewCell](Lima-iOS/Lima/LMCollectionViewCell.swift)

-# Deployment
-The Lima framework is a universal binary that must be "trimmed" prior to submission to the App Store:

-* Place the _[trim.sh](Xcode/trim.sh)_ script in your project root directory
-* Ensure that the script has execute permission (e.g. 744)
-* Create a new "Run Script" build phase after the "Embed Frameworks" phase
-* Rename the new build phase to "Trim Framework Executables" or similar (optional)
-* Invoke the script (e.g. `"${SRCROOT}/trim.sh" Lima`)

 # Additional Information
 This guide introduced the Lima framework and provided an overview of its key features.
 For additional information, see the [examples](https://github.com/gk-brown/Lima/tree/master/).